microprediction/microprediction/crawler_skater_examples/README.md

 ### $ Equity streams $

-See [Secable Llama](https://github.com/microprediction/microprediction/blob/master/crawler_skater_examples/secable_llama.py) for an example of how to aim a skating crawler at equity market streams which have prize-money associated with them.
+See [Datable Llama](https://github.com/microprediction/microprediction/blob/master/crawler_skater_examples/datable_llama.py) for an example of how to aim a skating crawler at equity market streams which have prize-money associated with them.